“Never Delegate Understanding” – Charles Eames

 The systems perspective requires that we understand the stakeholders’ needs and their particular place in the system.
 The menu of methods to understand stakeholder needs can be organized into three categories: stakeholder perceptions, stakeholder behavior, and empathy profiles.

 The most common method for gathering stakeholder needs, desires, and preferences is to ask them directly using written and verbal surveys and focus groups.
 In addition, some organizations collect comments and feedback through interactions with the stakeholders.
 While stakeholder perceptions are useful, their actual behavior (e.g., purchase decisions) can provide even better insights.
-Finally, empathy profiles are used to understand stakeholder experiences, and how those influence what, they think and feel — and ultimately what they say and do.
-Each method provides different information, and when combined, can help develop a stakeholder profile.
+Finally, empathy profiles are used to understand stakeholder experiences, and how those influence what they think and feel — and ultimately, what they say and do.
+Each method provides different information and can help develop a stakeholder profile when combined.